szczyglis-dev/py-gpt/docs/source/models.rst

 useful when multiple local/OpenAI-compatible servers are configured at the same time, because each model can point to its own server without changing the global OpenAI configuration.

-LlamaIndex ``**kwargs`` and ``ENV`` fields remain available for provider-specific advanced parameters.
-Built-in provider wrappers normally reuse the API keys configured in ``Config -> Settings -> API Keys`` when an explicit key is not supplied in the model's LlamaIndex arguments.
+LlamaIndex ``**kwargs`` and ``ENV`` fields are optional overrides.
+Leave them empty for the normal path: PyGPT uses the model ID as the LlamaIndex model name and resolves credentials/endpoints from the selected provider's global settings.
+This works for built-in and runtime custom providers.
+Populate these fields only for provider-specific parameters or an intentional override.

 How to use local or other models
 --------------------------------